Neutron transport

 Neutron transport (also known as neutronics) is the study of the motions and interactions of neutrons with materials.
-Nuclear scientists and engineers often need to know where neutrons are in an apparatus, in what direction they are going, and how quickly they are moving.
-It is commonly used to determine the behavior of nuclear reactor cores and experimental or industrial neutron beams.
-Neutron transport is a type of radiative transport.
+The neutron transport equation models the radiative transfer of neutrons and is commonly used to determine the behavior of nuclear reactor cores and experimental or industrial neutron beams.

 Background

 Neutron transport has roots in the Boltzmann equation, which was used in the 1800s to study the kinetic theory of gases.
-It did not receive large-scale development until the invention of chain-reacting nuclear reactors in the 1940s.
-As neutron distributions came under detailed scrutiny, elegant approximations and analytic solutions were found in simple geometries.
-However, as computational power has increased, numerical approaches to neutron transport have become prevalent.
-Today, with massively parallel computers, neutron transport is still under very active development in academia and research institutions throughout the world.
-It remains a computationally challenging problem since it depends on time and the 3 dimensions of space, and the variables of energy span several orders of magnitude (from fractions of meV to several MeV).
-Modern solutions use either discrete ordinates or Monte Carlo methods, or even a hybrid of both.
+It did not receive large-scale development until the invention of chain-reaction nuclear reactors in the 1940s.
+As neutron distribution came under detailed scrutiny, elegant approximations and analytic solutions were found in simple geometries.
+However, as computational power increased, numerical approaches to neutron transport have become prevalent.
+Using massively parallel computers, neutron transport remains under active development in academia and research institutions throughout the world.
+It is computationally challenging since it depends on time and the three dimensions of space, and the variables of energy span several orders of magnitude (from fractions of MeV to several MeV).
+Modern solutions use discrete ordinates, Monte Carlo methods, or a hybrid of both.